A diagram showing four mobile phone screens and one tablet with content.

 • Features they value the most.

-Use user-centered design techniques to address real needs and improve user satisfaction.
+Use user-centered design techniques to address real needs and improve user satisfaction—precious points to bear in mind.

 Define Your Unique Offer

-You define your value proposition and emotional value to clarify what differentiates your mobile UX design.
+You define your value proposition and emotional value to clarify what differentiates your mobile UX design out there in the marketplace.
 It answers why users should choose your app over others through its unique benefits and solutions to their problems.
-Answer the following in this step:
+Answer these questions in this step:

 • What benefits does your app provide?